InitialDet/AutoHook/README.md

 # AutoHook
-AutoHook is a plugin that assists you while fishing
+AutoHook is a FFXIV plugin that assists you while fishing

 ## Installation
 ```